avijitliberty/honeycomb/content/project/ec2-s3-rds/index.md

 ![](/images/uploads/vpc-wizard-1.png)

+First we will pick the CIDR block for our VPC.
+For this demo we picked 10.0.0.0/16.
+What that means is we have got: $2 ^ (32-16) - 5 = 65,531$ IP addresses to work with in our VPC.

 Next we will add a public subnet.
+We have to pick the CIDR block for the subnet too.
+Here we pick 10.0.0.0/24 in us-west-1a zone.
+Again that means $2 ^ (32 - 24) - 5 = 251$ IP addresses.

+{{% callout note %}}
+Whenever you create a subnet the first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use, and cannot be assigned to an instance.
+{{% /callout %}}

-We will be manually adding one more public subnet after the VPC wizard is done.
+For HA we will be deploying the application in 2 different AZs.
+So we will be manually adding one more public subnet after the VPC wizard is finished.

 > The CIDR block of the subnet is a subset of the the VPC CIDR block.